 One of the perks of being Marriage Broker Auntie is that I stay abreast with all the social faux pas in the marriage market.
-I get lots of dope on arranged marriage dates and pre-date conversations, that are both hilarious and insightful.
+I get lots of dope on arranged marriage dates and pre-date conversations, that are both amusing and insightful.
 One thing I have realised is that irrespective of age, religion, caste, education, etc, there are a few common faux pas in arranged marriage dates off late.
 As a dutiful auntie, I thought I should list them down for the benefit of those yet to massacre their own dates.
 I will do this in two parts – One for men and another for women.

 1. Talking about work

-3. “What else” level conversations
+3. “What else?” type conversations

 The most common phrases exchanged in the days leading upto a date (chances of which are bleak after this) are “What did you have for dinner?”
 “How was your weekend?”
 “How was your day?”
 “What else?”.
 Honestly, how do you care what the woman ate for dinner unless this is some sly way of knowing if the girl knows how to cook?!
 This is the sort of conversation women like to have with the beauty parlour lady, not a potential spouse.
 Besides, there is the rest of your married life to have such mundane conversations anyway!
 If you need help on how to spice up your conversations, I recommend that you check out what popular behavioural economics professor, Dan Ariely has to say about this.

-4. Fwd messages as conversation starters
+4. Forward messages as conversation starters

-5. Failing to make date plans
+5. Failing to make real date plans

-6. Showing off terrible fashion sense
+6. Showing off your terrible fashion sense

 7. Diving into interview mode